diku-dk/futhark-book/language.rst

         as[j] = v

 and returns the modified ``as`` array.
 The old ``as`` array is marked as consumed and may not be used anymore.
-Parallel can be used to implement efficiently the radix sort algorithm, as demonstrated in :ref:`radixsort`.
+Parallel ``scatter`` can be used to implement efficiently the radix sort algorithm, as demonstrated in :ref:`radixsort`.

 .. _size-annotations: